2-LazyDevs/LE-GAPI/README.md

 LE-GAPI is a Graphics API for low end devices.
 LE-GAPI stands for Low End - Graphics API (not entirely) but well, I (AR) don't have any good explaination in mind for why I call it LE-GAPI.
+NOTICE: DEVELEOPMENT HAS BEEN STOPPED SO I (AR) CAN FOCUS ON MY HORROR GAME!
 ## Compiling locally:
 To compile locally, clone the repo via git:
 ```bash